iamludal/mysql-querybuilder/README.md

 ### Code samples

-> ⚠️ For clarity reasons, these examples will use the same instance of `QueryBuilder`.
-It is actually recommended that you create a new one for each of your requests in order to prevent unexpected behaviours.
+> ⚠️ For clarity reasons, these examples will use the same instance of
+> `QueryBuilder`.
+However, it is HIGHLY recommended that you create a new
+> one for each of your requests in order to prevent unexpected behaviours.

 ```php
 $pdo = new PDO(...);